 When a horse has a respiratory problem, it’s important to make sure they are breathing fresh air.
 It’s a good idea to move them outside if they are inside and to feed them hay off the ground instead of in a chest-high feeder.
 When they eat off the ground, it will help drain their nostrils and airways.
 You can also improve air quality by soaking their hay with water before feeding them, to reduce the amount of dust and spores that would otherwise be breathed in during feeding.
 Another solution is to use a commercial hay steamer to remove dust and mold spores before feeding.

-Getting your horse routinely vaccinated by your veterinarian will help minimize respiratory infections in your herd.
+Getting your horse routinely vaccinated by your veterinarian will help minimize respiratory infections in your horses.
 Remain diligent with immunization and you will significantly reduce the risk of your horses becoming ill before a contagion presents itself.